Buy Low Price From Here Now

 Technical Details

-- Allows use of locking steel keyless chuck, 3/8 inch-24 UNF thread to 1/4 inch hex, to utilize any standard shank drill bits 1/16 inch-1/2 inch sizes and accessories.
+- Easily adds a locking keyless chuck to any 1/4 inch hex drive tool.- Allows use of locking steel keyless chuck, 3/8 inch-24 UNF thread to 1/4 inch hex, to utilize any standard shank drill bits 1/16 inch-1/2 inch sizes and accessories.

 - Use #3 Phillips screwdriver to secure chuck with left-hand thread screw